Did Constantine Invent Catholicism?

 Therefore whatever you have said in the dark will be heard in the light, and what you have whispered behind closed doors will be proclaimed from the housetops.
 I tell you my friends, do not fear those who kill the body and after that can do nothing more.
 (Lk 12:3-4)

-Constantine's wife convinced him to preserve many historical sites that have, over the ages, enriched the lives of millions of Christians including Evangelicals who have journeyed to the Holy Land.
+Constantine's mother convinced him to preserve many historical sites that have, over the ages, enriched the lives of millions of Christians including Evangelicals who have journeyed to the Holy Land.
 Despite any personal defects we might attribute to Constantine, he performed one of the greatest feats of any man in history.
 He brought the Church out from under the yoke of oppression and allowed people to preach the gospel from the housetops which is what Christ commanded and prophesied.
 This action by Constantine saved millions of lives and more importantly, it saved millions of souls.
 If you are "saved" today you may want to be thankful for what Constantine did.
 If you were able to trace back through the generations of Christians leading up to the one who brought the Good News to you, you would probably find a critical link to Constantine's decision.
 Many Christians, including Evangelicals, would not be Christian today if it was not this providential twist in history.

 ...By around 120 [AD], key features of Christianity had taken shape-an organized priesthood... (pg 349, The Romans From Village to Empire, Oxford University Press)

 Constantine did not invent Catholicism, he simply recognized it and let people legally be Christian.
 Christians were having "Catholic" Masses long before this "legalization" of Christianity.
 Three hundred years before Constantine, Christians believed in the real presence of Jesus in the Eucharist, honoured Mary, had elaborate ceremonies, prayed for the dead, respected the Church hierarchy, baptized babies, recognized Peter as the Rock, built the Church upon him with successors and followed a rich tradition of Christianity.
 That was the Christianity of the early days of Christianity and that is the Catholic Church of today.
 Catholic means "universal."
-A timeline of the Catholic Church from 1-500 A.D. is here
+A time line of the Catholic Church from 1-500 A.D. is here

 Sometimes Evangelicals look at beautiful Catholic Churches that Constantine built and ask, "Why didn't the Church continue to worship in peoples' homes?"
 These Evangelicals point out that in the first years of Christianity the places of assembly were people's homes.
 This is true.
 They were also sometimes in Catacombs.
 But Catholics don't think this was God's plan for "Church."
 It was a result of persecution.
 If homes were the ideal spot for assembly then they wouldn't have had services in Catacombs.